oldnomad/picosocks5/src/picosocks5.md

 # DESCRIPTION

-The **picosocks5(8)** command starts a SOCKS5 daemon with configuration specified on the command line or in configuration file given in command line option **--config**.
+The **picosocks5(8)** command starts a SOCKS5 daemon with configuration specified on the command line or in a configuration file given in command line option **--config**.

-Note that all command line parameters are processed in order in which they appera on command line, so parameters specified later will, as a rule, override earlier ones.
+Note that all command line parameters are processed in order in which they appear on command line, so parameters specified later will, as a rule, override earlier ones.
 Exceptions to this rule are options **--config** and **--auth**.